 Maureen Brownlee is our longest serving staff member and has worked in almost every single role in the organization.

-She joined the BC Paraplegic Association—Spinal Cord Injury BC (SCI BC)’s pervious incarnation—as a receptionist in 1979, and quickly moved up the ladder.
+She joined the BC Paraplegic Association—Spinal Cord Injury BC (SCI BC)’s previous incarnation—as a receptionist in 1979, and quickly moved up the ladder.
 She has since worked as an executive assistant, a fundraising assistant, the director of fundraising, the communications director, the manager of membership and volunteers, and the manager of the peer support program.
+Today, she helps SCI BC by providing Operational Support.

 “I stayed because I just loved the culture,” says Maureen, who was originally going to become a nurse.
 “I worked with Doug Mowat and Stan Stronge and a lot of the people who were real pioneers in the province for people with spinal cord injuries.
 I’m really excited about the work that we’re doing now because it’s very much in the spirit of the culture from when I first came here; we’re building a real community for people with spinal cord injuries.”